Shonda Rhimes Net Worth

 On August 14, 2017, Netflix announced that it had entered into a development deal with Rhimes, under which all of her future productions will be Netflix Original series.
 It is a multi-year, exclusive deal that is on top of the fact that the streamer had already bought the U.S. streaming rights to all past episodes of "Grey's Anatomy" and "Scandal."

-In June 2018, Netflix announced that the first project under the deal will be an adaptation of the New York magazine story "How Anna Delvey Tricked New York's Party People, " which was written by Jessica Pressler.
+In June 2018, Netflix announced that the first project under the deal will be an adaptation of the New York Magazine story "How Anna Delvey Tricked New York's Party People, " which was written by Jessica Pressler.
 Rhimes' version of the story will be called "Inventing Anna," and will be a 10-part series starring "Veep's" Anna Chlumsky as a journalist (presumably based on Pressler) investigating a German heiress, played by "Ozark's" brilliant Julia Garner.
 "Orange Is the New Black's" Laverne Cox and "Scandal's" Katie Lowes also star.
 Filming of "Inventing Anna" reportedly started in October 2019, so presumably, the production had time to wrap before the coronavirus pandemic stalled film and television production (and everything else).

-In 2017, Rhimes told E! that she and "Grey's Anatomy" star Ellen Pompeo (Meredith Grey) have a longstanding deal to so the show as long as Pompeo wants.
+In 2017, Rhimes told E! that she and "Grey's Anatomy" star Ellen Pompeo (Meredith Grey) have a longstanding deal to do the show as long as Pompeo wants.
 "Ellen [Pompeo] and I have a pact that I'm going to do the show as long as she's going to do the show.
 So, the show will exist as long as both of us want to do it.
 If she wants to stop, we're stopping.
 So, I don't know if we'll see 600, but I want to keep it feeling fresh.
 As long as there are fresh stories to tell and as long as we're both excited about the stories being told, we're in.
 So, we'll see where that takes us."
 As of 2020, "Grey's Anatomy" is scheduled to run through the 2020-2021 season, though that is expected to be delayed by the coronavirus pandemic.
 For what it's worth, Kim Raver, Kevin McKidd, and Camilla Luddington have three-year contracts with "Grey's Anatomy" as of the 2020-2021 season.
 This is leading fans to speculate that Rhimes and Pompeo have a three-year plan for ending "Grey's Anatomy."
 There is no cold hard evidence of this rumor.

-In 2020, the Rhimes produced "Bridgerton" will debut on Netflix.
+In 2020, the Rhimes-produced "Bridgerton" will debut on Netflix.
 The series reunites Rhimes with Julie Andrews.
-It is based on Julia Quinn's best-selling novels about the competitive world of the Regency-era of high society in London.
+It is based on Julia Quinn's best-selling novels about the competitive world of the Regency era of high society in London.

 Personal Life: Rhimes adopted her first daughter in June 2002 and adopted another girl in February 2012.
 In September 2013, Rhimes welcomed her third daughter via a surrogate.